Enhanced Dual Enrollment as a college readiness strategy

-Early Colleges have demonstrated gains for their target population in college preparedness but as budgets tighten in school districts and colleges, two Early College Intermediaries, Middle College National Consortium and Woodrow Wilson National Fellowship Foundation suggest that dual enrollment can be used to provide more students with college readiness.
-MCNC and WW practioners have developed dual enrollment strategies and practices that can be used in districts for students traditionally not found in higher education.
+Early Colleges have demonstrated gains for their target population in college preparedness but as budgets tighten in school districts and colleges, Middle College National Consortium suggests that dual enrollment can be used to provide more students with college readiness.
+MCNC practitioners have developed dual enrollment strategies and practices that can be used in districts to increase the number and success of students traditionally not found in higher education.

 An Enhanced Dual Enrollment System (EDES) has as advantages the ability to: